Q. What should I do if my drinking water pressure decreases in my home?

 Priority 2: Secondary and residential routes are selected minor arterial, secondary intersections, collectors, bus routes, and residential streets deemed desirable to be maintained as time and storm duration permit.

 Priority 3: Streets which are deemed low volume streets such as local residential subdivision roadways, and cul-de- sacs.
 The City will address Priority 3 streets as time and equipment availability permit.
 Severe weather conditions may delay or impact priority 3 snow removal operations.
-Trails and sidewalks will be plowed last.

 Q. What level of service is expected for snow removal on streets?